 To not understand generally means that one has not yet grasped the value of what the final result should be, but to not comprehend is to have not grasped at the conclusion to begin with.
 This results in a need for further investigation into how or why the results have or should be achieved from a perspective of quality.

 To progress effectively the INFJ learner uses a preferential mode of enquiry in order to be able to build up a broad perspective.
 This contemporary process takes several metaphorical bites of the ‘apple’, so to speak, from various locations to gain a proper sense of what ‘appleness’ can potentially be, before fully committing to what an apple actually is.
 A rudimentary association is investigated from the inside out.
 Seeds, core, starchy flesh, skin, leafy stalk, branch, tree, wood, desk, teacher, apple… This all happens in the background, but can often be sensed in an abstract way.
-The information is perceived as a feeling rather than a thought.
+The information is perceived through feelings rather than thoughts.

 Data is processed and contrasted with previous patterns of experience.
-After adequate scrutiny of the phenomena has taken place it’s constituent parts are threaded together into a larger network, like data nodes in a constellation, primed for further integration.
+After adequate scrutiny has taken place the constituent parts are threaded together into a larger network, like data nodes in a constellation, primed for further integration.